Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

 If the `login_action` is set to `response` or `redirect`, you can specify the tokens to be returned (if available) or added to redirection uri's hash.

+Possible values:

+* `id_token`
+* `access_token`
+* `refresh_token`
+* `tokens` (token endpoint response payload)
+* `introspection` (introspection endpoint response payload)

+When `config.login_action` is `response` the following will apply to response:

+1. if `tokens` is specified and there are tokens available, the tokens will be returned.
+2. if `instropection` is specidied and there are introspection results available, the introspection results will be returned.
+3. otherwise the specified tokens are returned, if available.

 #### config.login_redirect_mode